 Also, do note that there are things that you should consider when you start calculating.
 These are:

-- The price is not the factor for calculating the FBA fee.
+- The price is not the factor in the Amazon storage fees calculation.

 - For sellers with over 30% in their feed, they should take note of their margins.